 Salary.com may be right for your business if you need specific data filters with the ability to sort and view compensation data across multiple channels.

-Why we like it:
+Why I like it:

 Salary.com is one of the oldest sources of salary data on the web—the company was founded in 1999.
 It has 100% employer-reported survey data purchased from data collectors and even offers a wide range of compensation management and salary survey products.
-The information is updated monthly and can be filtered in ways unavailable on other sites, such as salary views based on performance and management level.
+The pay information is updated monthly and can be filtered in ways unavailable on other salary information sites, such as salary views based on performance and management level.

-- CompAnalyst Market Data: Pricing
+- CompAnalyst Market Data: Call for a quote

 - Salary and benefits comparison data: You get a comprehensive salary data range that shows averages and quartile percentages—enabling you to see the selected position’s wage distribution at 10%, median (50%), and up to 90%.
 Bonuses and benefits data are also provided.